 I am a wife to a handsome bearded guy and mother to way too many rescue animals.
-Most days you can find me in my home office rockin’ some fuzzy slippers, a top knot, and yoga pants.
 I secretly wish I could sing and dance, so you might even catch me bustin’ a move at your reception.
-My favorite thing to shoot these days are emotions.
 Skinny Pop is my favorite snack food ever.
-Spanx, button down shirts, and gluten are my nemeses.
-I am a photojournalist at heart.
-I just love those candid, unplanned moments.
+Spanx, button down shirts, and gluten are my life-long enemies.
+My current favorite thing to shoot is emotion!
+I am a photojournalist at heart and I just love candid, unplanned moments.
 I kinda hate posing people for portraits.
 I would much rather tell you to sing or dance, or tell me a funny story so I can catch you acting naturally.
+Or just let it all happen and capture it as it passes.
+Before I die I really want to visit Italy, Scotland, and Beyonce!

 But you can call me Buie.
 Everyone calls me Buie . . . even Cara.
 One of my main goals in life is to make as many animal friends as possible.
 If it has fur or feathers then we are basically best friends.
 When I'm not feeding or playing with our menagerie, I like to create and to learn - from history to philosophy to religion to languages; I love it.
 People fascinate me.
 I also love movies.
 The more epic the better.
 I will completely nerd out with you over our favorite movies or series.
 I'm a huge dork and I gave up fighting it a long time ago.
 If you catch me at home I'm probably reading or watching something, but either way I'll have a ball of fur in my lap.